Every vacation has to start somewhere, and for most people visiting the country, it begins at one of Costa Rica’s airports.

 Which airlines fly to Costa Rica?

-Most major U.S. airlines fly to Costa Rica, as do several airlines from across Europe and the Americas.
+Most major U.S. airlines fly to Costa Rica, as do several airlines from Europe and the Americas.

 Here is a list of airlines that fly to Costa Rica and whether they offer routes to San José (SJO) or Libera (LIR):